Original Paper: Generation of a Single-Chain Variable Fragment Antibody against Feline Immunoglobulin G for Biosensor Applications

 About the Author

 Associate Professor Dr. Kiattawee Choowongkomon is a renowned expert in biochemistry, specializing in protein engineering, biosensors, and diagnostic tool development.
-With over 200 published works and numerous collaborations with leading research institutions, Dr. Choowongkomon is committed to advancing scientific research with real-world applications.
+Through research collaborations with leading institutions both in Thailand and internationally, Associate Professor Dr. Kiattawee is committed to advancing scientific research with real-world applications.

 About the Research